Rhaptos/Products.RhaptosPrint/Products/RhaptosPrint/epub/docs/readme-docbook.txt

 $ mkdir ~/.fonts
 $ cp fonts/stix/*.ttf ~/.fonts

-Note: PrinceXML needs to know about the STIX fonts, so lib/fop.xconf is customized

 We're ready to do some converting!

 See the 1st line of collectiondbk2pdf.py for what to run